Rectangular diagrams of surfaces: distinguishing Legendrian knots: Mirror diagrams and the standard contact structure

 \emph{Case 1}: $M_1\mapsto M_1'$ is a type~I extension move.\\ Denote by~$\mu$ the mirror added by this move and by~$x$ and~$y$ the two levels passing through~$\mu$ so that $x$ is an occupied level of both~$M_1$ and~$M_1'$, and $y$ is the occupied level of~$M_1'$ added by the move.

-If~$y$ is an occupied level of~$M_2$ we start~$s$ by a jump move neatly decomposed into a sequence of type~I elementary moves that replaces~$y$ by a parallel occupied level~$y'$ (which can always be chosen close to~$y$) and shifts all the mirrors of~$M_2$ located at~$y$ to~$y'$.
+If~$y$ is an occupied level of~$M_2$ we start~$s$ by a jump move that replaces~$y$ by a parallel occupied level~$y'$ close to~$y$ and shifts the mirrors on~$y$ accordingly, decomposed neatly into a sequence of type~I elementary moves.
 Such a decomposition exists by Lemma~\ref{neutral-move-decomposition-lem}.
 Since~$y$ is not an occupied level of~$M_1$ no boundary circuit in~$\partial M_1\cap\partial M_2$ can have an edge at~$y$, hence all the boundary circuits in~$\partial M_1\cap\partial M_2$ remain untouched.
 This is the removing of obstacles part.

-If~$y$ is not an occupied level of~$M_2$ there is obstacle to remove.
+If~$y$ is not an occupied level of~$M_2$ there is no obstacle to remove.

-Now append~$s$ by the extension move that adds the occupied level~$y$ and the mirror~$\mu$ to the diagram.
+Now append~$s$ by an extension move that adds the occupied level~$y$ and the mirror~$\mu$ to the diagram.
 The obtained diagram is taken for~$M_2'$.

 \emph{Case 2}: $M_1\mapsto M_1'$ is a type~I elimination move.\\ Denote by~$\mu$ and~$y$ the eliminated mirror and occupied level, respectively, and by~$c$ the boundary circuit of~$M_1$ modified by the move.